armno/webgl-101/readme.md

 };
 ```

-5. Start the dev server
+5. Start the webpack dev server

 ```sh
 $ npx webpack-dev-server
 ```

+And now I can use TypeScript in my learning project.